PRiSM call for climate change science students

-We will invite up to 10 students working in climate/environment scientific fields to work with 10 RNCM students in composition and performance on pieces inspired by contemporary climate/environment issues.
+We would like to invite students working in climate/environment scientific fields to work with RNCM students in composition and performance, on pieces inspired by contemporary climate/environment issues.

-The workshops will be led by renowned artists Sarah Nicolls, Laura Bowler and Larry Goves.
+The workshops will be led by renowned artists Sarah Nicolls and Laura Bowler.
 Sarah, pianist and composer, and Laura, vocalist and composer, create artistic work on the climate and ecological emergency.
-Composer Larry Goves is the RNCM Academic Lead for RNCM Ensemble+, a new initiative to share and exchange learning and teaching with a focus on high-tech remote communication with high fidelity audio, which is being explored as a way to reduce the environmental impact of engagement and collaboration between geographically separated musicians.
+They will be joined in the first workshop by Composer Larry Goves, the RNCM Academic Lead for RNCM Ensemble+, a new initiative to share and exchange learning and teaching with a focus on high-tech remote communication with high fidelity audio, which is being explored as a way to reduce the environmental impact of engagement and collaboration between geographically separated musicians.

 Undergraduate students with a strong Climate Science component, Masters or Doctoral students working on research in climate change are encouraged to apply.
 You must be available to attend both workshop dates, which will be held at the RNCM.

 Lunch will be provided on both days.
 To apply, please write a brief letter (one side A4) outlining the nature of your climate change studies/research, the institution you are based at and why you would like to take part.
-These should be sent to Sam Duffy, PRiSM Centre Manager firstname.lastname@example.org by Friday 31 January 2020.
-If you have any questions, please contact Sam in the first instance.
+These should be sent to Sam Duffy, PRiSM Centre Manager firstname.lastname@example.org by 9 February 2020.